matomatical/snake/README.md

   out of the multi-player variant, perhaps with *real-time* as the interesting challenging aspect for the year.
   (Note: Nim could be a good choice of language for a COMP30024-style class?)
+* Maybe an implementation for Rust could be good too.
+This is a pretty good beginner project if you ask me.

 Links
 -----